 After you’ve paid your medical deductible, you pay the following percentages for most services:

-- Primary care providers: Office visit charges covered in full when using a primary care network provider.
-You may pay 15 percent of the allowed amount for related services, such as lab or other tests.
+- Primary care providers in the core network: You pay nothing for office visits.
+You may pay 15 percent of the allowed amount for related services during a visit, like lab or x-rays.

-- Network providers: You pay 15 percent of the allowed amount.
+- Specialty providers in the core or support networks: 15 percent of the allowed amount.

-- Out-of-network providers: You pay 50 percent of the allowed amount and may be balance billed.
-(See Cost for providers by type for examples of how this works.)
+- Out-of-network providers: 50 percent of the allowed amount, and you may be balance billed.